webflorist/htmlfactory/README.md

 2. Add the Service-Provider to config/app.php:  `Nicat\HtmlFactory\HtmlFactoryServiceProvider::class`
 3. Add the Html-facade to config/app.php: `'Html' => Nicat\HtmlFactory\HtmlFactoryFacade::class`
 4. Publish config:  `php artisan vendor:publish --provider="Nicat\HtmlFactory\HtmlFactoryServiceProvider"`
-5. Set the `frontend_framework` configuration in the newly published config-file (situated at `app/config/htmlfactory.php`)
+5. Set the `decorators` configuration in the newly published config-file (situated at `app/config/htmlfactory.php`)

 ## Configuration
 The package can be configured via `config/htmlfactory.php`.
 There is only one setting at the moment:
-* `frontend_framework`: Set the frontend framework-id (and version) your website is using.
-As a result all corresponding decorators will be applied to the generated HTML-elements (e.g. 'bootstrap:3').
+* `decorators`: Set the group-IDs of the decorators, that should be loaded.
+As a result all corresponding decorators will be applied to the generated HTML-elements (e.g. 'bootstrap:v3').

 ## Basic Concepts